Music Curriculum

 If your child is interested in joining a group, where they can develop as a musician or a vocalist, there are a number of extra-curricular opportunities available.

-KS2 Choir - Mr Arnold
+KS2 Performance Choir

 Please speak to Mrs Blacka if you would like further information.